-Additives and Color Middle East Conference, taking place virtually on September 1, 2022, is focused on the latest innovations, technologies and best practices for improved performance, manufacturing productivity and quality as they relate to the following topics:
+Additives and Color Middle East Conference, which took place virtually on September 1, 2022, was focused on the latest innovations, technologies and best practices for improved performance, manufacturing productivity and quality as they relate to the following topics:

-While the conference is open to an international audience, this event is ideal for those needing to expand their knowledge about how additives, colors, sustainability, and the circular economy are addressed in the Middle East.
+Recordings from the event provide information that is ideal for those needing to expand their knowledge about how additives, colors, sustainability, and the circular economy are addressed in the Middle East.

-Regional speakers will bring their expertise and insight focusing on a range of processes from how recycled PLA impacts the plastics industry to UV stabilization, plastics recycling and stability, and other applications of importance to this part of the world.
+International speakers brought their expertise and insight focusing on a range of processes from how recycled PLA impacts the plastics industry to UV stabilization, plastics recycling and stability, and other applications of importance to this part of the world.

 Contact Carine Roos at firstname.lastname@example.org.

 Polyethylene (PE) will breakdown when exposed to Ultraviolet (UV) radiation.
 This degradation of PE results in undesired effects such as cracking, chalking, color change, loss of gloss, and loss of mechanical properties.
 Consequently, in a significant amount of end applications, light stabilizers need to be added during compounded that extend the stability of polyolefins to match these service life requirements.
 Hydroxybenzoates (HB) type light stabilizers, such as SONGSORB® 2908 & SONGSORB® 7120 are special and can act as radical scavenger and UV-screener (UV-absorber (UVA)) to protect polyolefins.
 HB provides improved UV stabilization in combination with hindered amine light stabilizer (HALS) and is an alternative to overcome the limitation of classical light stabilization systems in specific applications.